 The fruit produced by such pollination is safe to eat.
 However, the seeds from such fruit may produce a plant that has toxic fruit.
 If the fruit tastes bitter, it should be discarded.

 Toxic squash syndrome seed can also be found in commercial sources.
-Mr Fothergill’s, a seed company, had to recalled a batch of Courgette Zucchini that could contain seeds which produce bitter tasting fruits.
+Mr Fothergill’s, a seed company, had to recall a batch of Courgette Zucchini that could contain seeds which produce bitter-tasting fruits.

-There is a strong belief in some circles that GMO caries a much higher risk compared to traditional breeding or “natural” pollination done by bees.
+There is a strong belief in some circles that GMOs carry a much higher risk compared to traditional breeding or “natural” pollination done by bees.
 Once you understand that conventional breeding is much less targeted and has much less testing and oversight, you begin to understand why so many scientists agree that GMO is a safer alternative.

 Are Hybrids Safe?